yousuftareq/intro-to-prog/README.md

     }
     else
     {
-        cout << "Sorry not today";
+        cout << "Sorry later";
     }

 }

-  // whether or not they are eligible to vote //
+  // whether or not they are eligible to vote //////////

 #include <iostream>